Curriculum

 Lecturer: Clara Sievert

-Michal Kejak: The increasing complexity in the analysis of theoretical and applied dynamic macroeconomic models—primarily due to the lack of available analytic solutions for most of them, and when they do exist, they are often trivial simplifications of the original problem—necessitates the use of efficient numerical methods in macroeconomics.
-The first part of the course is devoted to elementary concepts of numerical analysis and basic numerical methods, while the second part focuses on numerical methods for solving dynamic macroeconomic models.
+1. The increasing complexity in the analysis of theoretical and applied dynamic macroeconomic models—primarily due to the lack of available analytic solutions for most of them, and when they do exist, they are often trivial simplifications of the original problem—necessitates the use of efficient numerical methods in macroeconomics.
+A half of this part of the course is devoted to elementary concepts of numerical analysis and basic numerical methods, while the second half focuses on numerical methods for solving dynamic macroeconomic models.
 Students will be expected to write their own simple programs and run application programs and toolboxes in MATLAB.

-Ctirad Slavík: This is the second part of the Computational Macroeconomics course.
-The first part will be taught by Michal Kejak.
-In my part, we will discuss issues related to heterogeneity and inequality.
+2. In this course, we will discuss issues related to heterogeneity and inequality.
 We will start by characterizing the solution to a heterogeneous agents model with complete markets and conclude that the dynamics implied by the model are not consistent with real-world data.
 We will then analyze models in which markets are (exogeneously) incomplete - either because not all assets are traded (there is only one risk-free asset) or there are borrowing constraints.
 First, we will characterize the solution to individual agents' problems when the interest rate is fixed (partial equilibrium) with, first, deterministic and, second, stochastic, income fluctuations.
 Next, we will study general equilibrium versions of these models without and with aggregate risk.

 Lecturer: Christian Ochsner

 The course will bring students to the research frontier in applied economics with a special emphasis on economic history and long-run development.
 The course consists of weekly lectures and seminars in which we discuss topics such as pre-industrial development, industrialization, the formation of norms for long-run economic outcomes, war economics, the economics of crises, the economics of totalitarian regimes, regional development after World War II and more recent figures of economic growth, transition, and monetary integration.
 The lectures will provide stylized facts and underlying theoretical concepts, while we will critically discuss recent empirical research papers on the respective topics during the seminars.
-The course further consists of Stata assignments in which students will challenge published papers with newly established methodological.
-In the end, students have to prepare and present their own research proposal in the field of quantitative economic history.
+The course further consists of Stata and R assignments in which students will challenge published papers with newly established empirical methodologies.
+Finally, students have to present and write their own research proposal in the field of quantitative economic history.

 Combined Skills I Lecturer: Academic Skills Center